Wake up at 8am.

 You don’t have to fight the attraction to that effortless je ne sais quoi, but never forget to do the actual work behind it.

-Ironically, you can’t pull off sprezzatura, in any context, without first mastering the fundamentals.
+Because counterintuitively enough, you can’t pull off sprezzatura, in any context, without first mastering the fundamentals.

 It takes thousands of hours to achieve a level of mastery that allows you to look effortlessly successful.
 Happy, Healthy and Almost Wealthy is dedicated to learning, dissecting and sharing the secrets of elite performance, in all fields, but if you want to be remarkable, start here: